napframework/nap/docs/doxygen/markdown/05_rendering.md

 The shader is always leading when it comes to mapping vertex attributes.
 This means that all the exposed shader vertex attributes need to be present in the material and on the mesh.
 It is also required that they are of the same internal type.
 To make things a bit more manageable and convenient: a mesh can contain more attributes than exposed by a shader.
 The mapping (as demonstrated above) can also contain more entries than exposed by a shader.
 This makes it easier to create common mappings and iterate on your shader.
 It would be inconvenient if the application yields an error when you comment out attributes in your shader.
 Even worse, if certain code in the shader is optimized out while working on it, certain inputs might not exist anymore.
 In these cases you don't want the initialization of your material to fail.

-Default Attributes {#default_attrs}
+Default Vertex Attributes {#default_attrs}
 -----------------------

-Meshes that are loaded using the mesh from file resource have a fixed set of (partly optional) vertex attributes:
+Meshes that are loaded from file contain a fixed set of vertex attributes:
 -	Position (required)
 -	Normal (optional)
 -	Tangent (auto generated when not available)